 - Starting in the middle, arrange the apple slices in overlapping circles leaving 2-3 inches empty towards the edge.

-- Fold the edges of the dough over the apples, working your way around and creating pleats as you go.
+- Fold the edges of the crust over the apples, working your way around and creating pleats as you go.

-- Brush the pleated dough evenly with the beaten egg.
+- Brush the pleated crust evenly with the beaten egg.

-- Sprinkle can sugar evenly over the entire dish
+- Sprinkle the turbinado sugar evenly over the entire galette.

-- Chill in the refrigerator for 15 to 20 minutes.
+- Chill the galette in the refrigerator for 15-20 minutes.

-- Bake for 55 to 65 minutes, or until the apples are tender and the crust is golden and cooked through.
+- Bake for 55-65 minutes, or until the apples are tender and the crust is golden brown and cooked through.

-- Allow the dish to cool slightly before serving.
+- Allow the dish to cool slightly before slicing and serving.